FedericoPozzoli/bahamas/paper/paper.md

 # Summary

 The Laser Interferometer Space Antenna (LISA) [@LISA:2018] is an upcoming space-based mission designed to detect gravitational waves (GWs) of both astrophysical and cosmological origin in the milli-hertz band.
-LISA is expected to observe thousands of white dwarf (WD) binaries within the Milky Way simultaneously, while an unresolved population of such binaries will overlap incoherently, forming the so-called galactic foreground.
+LISA is expected to observe thousands of white dwarf (WD) binaries within the Milky Way simultaneously, while the unresolved population of such binaries will overlap incoherently, forming the so-called galactic foreground.
 One of the central challenges of the so-called global fit [@Katz:2025] is to jointly model both the resolvable and unresolvable WD populations.
 In particular, reconstructing the galactic foreground is extremely difficult due to both computational and modeling complexities.
 In this article, we introduce `bahamas`, a tool designed to address some of these challenges from a global fit perspective.